-Maple Tree Counselling therapists use a number of different evidence-based therapies to help clients, and we are constantly updating our knowledge and practice according to the latest research.
+Maple Tree Counselling therapists and counselling psychologists use a number of different evidence-based therapies to help clients, and we are constantly updating our knowledge and practice according to the latest research.
 Goals for treatment are discussed within the first two or three sessions and a treatment plan tailored for each client.
 We usually recommend a minimum of 6 – 12 weekly or bi-monthly sessions, depending on these goals, but many clients use therapy for longer-term exploration of deeper-seated issues.
 Therapy approaches include:

 ACT is a form of psychotherapy that teaches clients to accept what they cannot control and instead focus on committed actions towards a more meaningful existence.
 Negative thoughts and feelings are inevitable, but clients can create healthy space between themselves and unwanted experiences through targeted cognitive and behaviour strategies including mindfulness.
 Clients learn to increase psychological flexibility which allows them to stay present during difficult times and shift behaviour toward realising personal values and achieving goals.